Using no-code AI on a game-changing dataset: Brazil's wildfires.

 Can Machine Learning Predict Wildfires?

 Of course.
-With the right data, you can predict wildfire damage and causes, but what kind of questions should we be asking this data and how can we apply it to reverse the damage they cause?
+With the right data, and the right machine learning solution, you can predict wildfire damage, but what kind of questions should we be asking this data and how can we apply it to reverse the damage they cause?

 This is a really exciting use case for us, because it’s our first on environmental ML.
 We think this is relevant for those who want a no-code option for better understanding natural disasters.

 - Those who want to self-educate or make their own wildfire predictions.